unt-libraries/untl-metadata-documentation/docs/flowcharts/photo.rst

 -	image files captured by a digital camera
 -   photographic images captured on metal (tintypes)
 -   photographic images captured on glass as negatives (glass plates) or positives (ambrotypes)
--   images printed on paper and affixed to a mat or paper (such as a scrabook page) when the photograph(s) are the primary content
+-   images printed on paper and affixed to a mat or paper (such as a scrapbook page) when the photograph(s) are the primary content

 **How to use these instructions:**

 -   This page walks step-by-step through creating a record for a photograph with yes/no questions to guide how an editor should enter information for each field.
 -   Although it includes quite a bit of detail, there may be specific situations that are not covered (e.g., formatting for unusual names, less common issues, etc.), so there are links to the full guidelines for each field to see more extensive explanations and example values.
+-   Information should generally based off what you can see on the item that you're describing, but for some collections there may be other sources of information (e.g., a spreadsheet, finding aid, notes attached to items by donors or researchers, etc.), and should be incorporated appropriately.
+For example, if a question says "do you know when the photograph was taken" the answer could be "yes" if you have it from a known source, even if the date isn't written on the item.
 -   In some cases, it may also help to look for similar items or collections that are already publicly visible.
+-   *Note:* If you are not familiar with the UNTL metadata editing system or have not used it recently, it may also help to review some of the other general information such as the page about :doc:`navigating the system </technical/navigation>` or :doc:`completing metadata </technical/completing-records>`.

 *****
 Title
 *****

--   In the title field, choose "Main Title" in the drop-down menu (if it is not already marked)

 .. admonition:: Question